GG24 Public Goods R&D Domain Proposal

 Growth Proposals - Conviction-Based Funding

-• Description: Conviction Voting (CV) will be used to allocate 70% of the round’s matching pool to mature tooling and teams.
+• Allocation Mechanism: Conviction Voting (CV) will be used to allocate 70% of the round’s matching pool to mature tooling and teams.
 CV is a time-weighted, continuous funding mechanism where support for projects accumulates as council members signal conviction over time.
 The longer support remains on a proposal, the stronger its weight becomes, creating an incentive for thoughtful, durable commitments rather than short-term hype.
 Funds are released progressively to proposals that pass threshold levels of conviction, ensuring capital flows to the projects with sustained council confidence.

 • Interoperability (25): Concrete plan + credible execution path to adopt at least 2 primitives; evidence of upstream contributions (schemas, PRs).